Digital-Concepts/node-red-contrib-enoceanip/README.md

 * Node-RED 0.13.1

 may run on different set up as well
-* [EnOcean REST API - running on Smart EnOcean Gateway](http://enocean-gateway.de/index.php/en) - Install hardware in your local network
+* [EnOcean REST API - running on Smart EnOcean Gateway](http://enocean-gateway.eu/en/product/) - Install hardware in your local network

 or
-* [EnOcean REST API - DIY (coming soon)](http://enocean-gateway.de/index.php/en) - Install software and attach EnOcean adapter on your own. (e.g. USB300 or TCM310)
+* [EnOcean REST API - DIY (coming soon)](http://enocean-gateway.eu/en/product/) - Install software and attach EnOcean adapter on your own. (e.g. USB300 or TCM310)

 ### How to install
 This process describes how to retrieve and integrate enoceanip in Node-RED (http://npmjs.org).

+- Install via Node-Red-Ui (recommended)
+- Manual installation:
 1. Open terminal and go to your local Node-RED folder. e.g. `cd ~/.node-red`
 2. Execute npm command to install node